ModificationStation/StationAPI/README.md

 ## Using This to Run Mods

-You will want to install the [Cursed Fabric MultiMC Instance](https://github.com/calmilamsy/Cursed-Fabric-MultiMC) and [download the latest release of StationLoader](https://github.com/modificationstation/StationLoader/releases/latest).
+You will want to install the [Cursed Fabric MultiMC Instance](https://github.com/calmilamsy/Cursed-Fabric-MultiMC) and [download the latest release of StationAPI](https://github.com/modificationstation/StationAPI/releases/latest).
-Put the downloaded StationLoader jar into your mods folder, do NOT add as a jar mod.
+Put the downloaded StationAPI jar into your mods folder, do NOT add as a jar mod.

 ## Using This to Make Mods